Acer Laptop

 Carefully pry up and remove the bottom case.

-The internal structure of Aspire V3-371 is very neat.
+The internal structure of the Aspire V3-371 is very neat.
 The keyboard cable is fixed on the battery by black tape.

 Remove two screws securing the battery.